LGBTQ and Addiction: How Addiction Affects The LGBTQ Community

 Tobacco

-Addiction Risk Factors for LGBTQ
+Addiction Risk Factors for The LGBTQIA+ Community

 There are numerous studies stating that LGBTQ individuals have a significantly increased risk of experiencing traumatic experiences, may not have access to the support and treatment they deserve, and turn to substances as a coping mechanism.
 These traumatic experiences can include bullying, hate crimes, discrimination, family strain.
 Additional factors can include the following: